emrullaharsay/Beginner-s-Guide-to-Unity3D/README.md

 6. By the don't hard-code strings.
 Create variables, constants or something. :)
 ### Unity Tips
 1. You can use structs for small data objects.
-2. ScriptableObjects  are awesome way to store data such as achivements, your levels depends to the game, player info etc. They are independent of classes an gameobjects so you can use it anywhere and not lose it.
+2. ScriptableObjects  are awesome way to store data such as achivements, player info etc. They are independent of classes and gameobjects so you can use it anywhere and not lose it.
 3. Keep global variables as low as possible.
 Use [SerializeField] attribute to access it in the Editor and [HideInInspector] to hide your global variables.
 4. Keep your **Assets** folder in order.
-Don't just import every model, sprite in main Assets folder.
+Don't just import every model and sprite in main Assets folder.
 [It's outrageous, egregious, preposterous.](https://www.youtube.com/watch?v=X8rxPrV-tn4).
     ```
     |-- Assets
         |-- Animations